 The white grape variety comes from Italy; other main names are Ugni Blanc and Talia .
-The approximately 120 Synonyms testify to old age and wide distribution.
-Important alphabetically grouped by country are Ugni Blanc ( Argentina ); White Shiraz ( Australia ); Ugni Blanc ( Bulgaria ); Regrat ( Germany ); Armenian, Blanc de Cadillac, Clairette à Grains Ronds, Clairette de Afrique, Clairette de Vence, Clairette Ronde, Gredelin, Morterille Blanche, Muscadet Aigre, Roussan, Saint-Émilion, Saint-Émilion des Charentes, Ugni Blanc ( France ); Balsamina Bianca, Bianca di Poviglio, Botticino Bianca, Brocanico, Buzzetto, Morbidella, Procanico, Senese, Sinese, Trebbiano di Cesena, Trebbiano di Empoli, Trebbiano di Lucca, Trebbiano di Toscana, Trebbiano Fiorentino, Uva Bianca ( Italy ); Rossola Brandcina, Rossola Brandisca ( Corsica ); Rogoznicka, Šijaka, Ugni Blanc ( Croatia ); Branquinha, Alfrocheiro Branco, Douradina Branco, Douradinha, Douradinha dos Vinhos Verdes, Douradinho, Espadeiro Branco, Padeiro Branco, Tália, Thalia ( Portugal ); Uni Belyi ( Russia ); Ugni Blanc ( Uruguay ); St. Emilion ( United States ).
+The around 120 Synonyms testify to old age and wide distribution.
+Important alphabetically grouped by country are Ugni Blanc ( Argentina ); White Shiraz ( Australia ); Ugni Blanc ( Bulgaria ); Regrat ( Germany ); Armenian, Blanc de Cadillac, Clairette à Grains Ronds, Clairette de Afrique, Clairette de Vence, Clairette Ronde, Gredelin, Morterille Blanche, Muscadet Aigre, Roussan, Saint-Émilion, Saint-Émilion des Charentes, Ugni Blanc ( France ); Balsamina Bianca, Bianca di Poviglio, Botticino Bianca, Brocanico, Buzzetto, Morbidella, Procanico, Senese, Sinese, Trebbiano di Cesena, Trebbiano di Empoli, Trebbiano di Lucca, Trebbiano di Toscana, Trebbiano Fiorentino, Uva Bianca ( Italy ); Rossola Brandcina, Rossola Brandisca ( Corsica ); Rogoznička, Šijaka, Ugni Blanc ( Croatia ); Branquinha, Alfrocheiro Branco, Douradina Branco, Douradinha, Douradinha dos Vinhos Verdes, Douradinho, Espadeiro Branco, Padeiro Branco, Tália, Thalia ( Portugal ); Uni Belyi ( Russia ); Ugni Blanc ( Uruguay ); St Emilion ( United States ).

-Other stocks exist in European countries Bulgaria (723 ha), Greece (297 ha), Croatia (210 ha), Portugal (212 ha), Russia (66 ha) and Spain (45 ha).
-Overseas, she will be in the countries Argentina (1,922 ha), Australia (86 ha), California (80 ha), South Africa (74 ha) and Uruguay (751 ha) cultivated.
-The variety took in 2010 a total of 109,772 hectares of vineyards.
-Compared to 1990 with then 207,742 hectares, this means a reduction to around half.
-But it was so worldwide varieties ranking still ranked 9th
+There are further stocks in the European countries Bulgaria (723 ha), Greece (297 ha), Croatia (210 ha), Portugal (212 ha), Russia (66 ha) and Spain (45 ha).
+Overseas it is in the countries Argentina (1,922 ha), Australia (86 ha), California (80 ha), South Africa (74 ha) and Uruguay (751 ha) grown.
+The variety occupied a total of 109,772 hectares of vineyards in 2010.
+Compared to 1990 with 207,742 hectares at the time, this means a reduction to around half.
+But it was worldwide varieties ranking still in 9th place.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)